AmatulBaasitAyomikun/-Healthcare-Business-Intelligence-Capstone/README.md

 ### Thought Process

 Most charts were built directly in Tableau by connecting to raw tables.
-However, readmission analysis requires a **self-join** (comparing each encounter against subsequent encounters for the same patient) — something that can't be done natively in Tableau's drag-and-drop interface.
+However, readmission analysis requires a **self-join** (comparing each encounter against subsequent encounters for the same patient) this can't be done natively in Tableau's drag-and-drop interface.
 I solved this by pre-building two PostgreSQL views using **window functions**.

 I used the `LEAD()` window function instead of a self-join because it is more efficient, cleaner to read, and easier to audit.